Site Map

 Description

-The medical name of these drugs is bronchodilators, meaning medicines that open the airways (bronchi).
+The medical name of these medicines is bronchodilators, meaning medicines that open the airways (bronchi).
 They relax the muscles of your airways and open them up for easier breathing.
-You and your health care provider can make a plan for the quick-relief drugs that work for you.
+You and your health care provider can make a plan for the quick-relief medicines that work for you.
 This plan will include when you should take your medicine and how much you should take.

 Follow instructions on how to use your medicines the right way.